Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 ## What This Stage Covers
 - Lighting module: Refactor EfficientNet-B0 training into `LightningDataModule` + `LightningModule`, replacing the hand-written training loop with Trainer-managed epochs, built-in LR logging, and `ModelCheckpoint` callbacks
 - MLFlow: Every training run automatically logs hyperparameters, per-epoch metrics, epoch time, and model artifacts; compare runs visually via `mlflow ui`.
-- Hyperparameters: Use the 'LightningCLI' + MLflow workflow to systematically compare learning rates, optimizers; produce a clean results table.
+- Hyperparameters: Use the `LightningCLI` + `MLflow` workflow to systematically compare learning rates, optimizers; produce a clean results table.
 - Interpretability: Analyze error to show more prediction details, use saliency maps and CAM/Grad-CAM to visualize which regions drive predictions.

 ## File Structure